California Truck Accident Comparative Negligence

 - Unsafe lane changes

-Again, it’s important to understand that a negligent truck driver and a negligent motorist can both share a degree of liability for causing an accident.
+Again, it’s important to understand that both a negligent truck driver and motorist can both share a degree of liability for causing an accident.

-A commercial trucking company can also be found guilty of negligence for causing a trucking accident.
+A commercial trucking company can also be found guilty of negligence for causing a truck accident.
 Trucking companies may intentionally or recklessly violate transportation regulations and safety requirements to increase their profit margins.
-When negligence and safety violations contribute to causing a trucking accident, a company may be held liable for any injuries or damages caused.
+When negligence and safety violations contribute to a truck accident, a company may be held liable for injuries or damages.

 Examples of trucking company negligence include: